Queen Rania Decries 'Global Disorder', Urges Just Resolution To Palestinian-Israeli Conflict At Cernobbio Forum

 For her third principle, Her Majesty put forward that, for justice to be achieved, there must be first accountability.

-"Without accountability, talk of international law, of justice, and of human rights is reduced to hollow rhetoric," she said.
+“Without accountability, talk of international law, of justice, and of human rights is reduced to hollow rhetoric.”

-"For decades, Israel has sought to ensure its citizens' safety by denying Palestinians' right to the same.
-But that route is unsustainable; it has brutalized Palestinians, and failed to keep Israelis safe," she said, adding that "neither side's insecurity serves the other," she said.
+“For decades, Israel has sought to ensure its citizens' safety by denying Palestinians' right to the same.
+But that route is unsustainable; it has brutalized Palestinians, and failed to keep Israelis safe,” she said.“Neither side's insecurity serves the other.”

 Describing the fifth principle as a simple one, Her Majesty rejected the most extreme voices dictating the conversation.